hanishkvc/prgs-docs-spreadsheetkvc/README.md

 entering the command and the arguments.

-On pressing the enter key, the specified command will be run and the program reverts back to implicit command mode.
+On pressing the enter key, the specified command will be run and the program reverts back to default command mode.

 #### edit/insert mode

-On pressing 'i', 'e' from the implicit command mode, the user can enter this mode.
+On pressing 'i', 'e' from the default command mode, the user can enter this mode.

 In this mode the user either enters a new content for the cell and or edit the existing content of the cell.